European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 Here's what you need to know about the token auto-refresh:

-- Only one call to the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint call can be active at a time.
+- Only one token refresh call can be active at a time.
 - If the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process.
-To use EUID-based targeted advertising again if the refresh token has expired, you must obtain the email or phone number from the consumer ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
-If the user has opted out, take no further steps.
+To use UID2-based targeted advertising again, you must obtain the email or phone number from the consumer ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
 In all other cases, auto-refresh attempts continue in the background.
 - The [callback function](#callback-function) specified during the SDK initialization is invoked in the following cases:
 	- After each successful refresh attempt.
 	- After an initial failure to refresh an expired advertising token.